rgordonatrsgc/ics4u-isp-sandbox/README.md

 ### Identify what you think your biggest challenge for successfully completing this ISP will be.

-becoming comfortable with using spritekit and managing my time well will be a big part of this project.
+Becoming comfortable with using SpriteKit and managing my time well will be a big part of this project.
 I also hope to improve my github commits and frequency.

 ### Make storyboards to indicate the user interface and/or functionality of your application.